SumoLogic/sumologic-cloudfoundry-nozzle/README.md

 1. Run as standalone app
 2. Run as a tile in Pivotal Cloud Foundry
-3. Push as an app in a Clod Foundry instance
+3. Push as an app in a Cloud Foundry instance

 ### Run as standalone app